allenai/allennlp-guide/chapters/part1/training-and-prediction.md

 <codeblock source="part1/training-and-prediction/training_source" setup="part1/training-and-prediction/training_setup"></codeblock>

 Congratulations, you just trained your first model using AllenNLP!
+You probably don't want to actually wait for that to finish running in binder, though; it's extremely slow.
+If you want, you can head on over to our [course repository](https://github.com/allenai/allennlp-course-examples) and run the code from there on your local machine.
+Just run `python quick_start/train.py`; it finishes in less than a minute on a Macbook.

 </exercise>